 Syrian Hamster Cages and Chewing

-Hamsters should have wheels, but it is important with Syrian hamsters to make sure the wheel is big enough.
-As mentioned, the wheels built into plastic cages are sometimes too small for Syrian hamsters.
-Ideally, wheels should have a solid surface and no cross bars for support, so no limbs or other body parts get caught.
+Hamsters should have wheels, but it is important to make sure the wheel is big enough for Syrian hamsters.
+Choose a wheel that's 8 to 12 inches in diameter for your Syrian hamster, as the 6-inch wheels intended for mice or dwarf hamsters are not large enough.The wheels built into plastic cages are sometimes too small for these larger hamsters.
+Ideally, wheels should have a solid surface and no crossbars for support, so no limbs or other body parts get caught.

 No matter what style of cage you use, make sure you can provide a nice deep layer of bedding for burrowing.
 This is most important for wire cages—choose one with a deep tray to allow a nice thick layer of bedding, and also to reduce the amount of bedding your hamsters will push or kick out of the cage.
 As a general rule, your Syrian hamster should have a layer of bedding that's at least 1 to 2 inches deep.
 Remove soiled bedding daily, and replace all of the bedding weekly.

 How many levels should my hamster cage have?

 Your hamster needs a lot of room to exercise and roam.
 Depending on how much space you have for the cage, you can go long and low, or choose a cage that isn't quite as long, but has multiple levels for your pet to climb and explore.
 Either will suit your hamster just fine, but if choosing a multi-level cage, be sure the ladder is secure so your pet won't fall off.

 Your Syrian hamster may take a little while to get used to you and be tame.
 To start, keep its cage in a central location in your home so it gets used to people and movement.
 Don't handle it too much at first, allowing it to settle into its new home.
 Once your hamster is comfortable, you can follow these easy steps to successfully tame and train it.

 Should I keep more than one Syrian hamster?